 Situated west of Cancun, you can plan on spending a full day exploring Chichen Itza, so be sure to pack sunscreen and comfortable shoes!

-I would suggest taking a guided tour to Chichen Itza as it is quite a lengthy drive.
+I suggest taking a guided tour to Chichen Itza as it is a long drive.

-A guided tour also allows you to learn more about the area and its history.
+A guided tour lets you learn more about the area and its history.

 Here are some of our suggestions: